GLIDE-LLC/docs/glide-accessibility-framework/README.md

 ## 1️⃣ - Responsibilities of Designers

-> ✔️ This is live website, this is only meant for public view
+> ✔️ Designers should follow these guidelines when creating designs for Glide projects.

 <br>